enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-09-04 Re-implementing exporting to QDPX

+I'm basically pasting back the export code from the proof-of-concept version, with some refactoring to make it separated and more modular.
+This might make it easier to maintain and keep extending it. (...)
+Happy to say that I managed to export both codes and text sources successfully.
+In doing so, I also figured out a way to deal with encoding commits: for now, I attach the codes defines in actions to any occurrences of the commit's `hashAbbrev` in the generated text sources.
+This way, it is possible to navigate directly to that coding when reading a longer source, instead of attaching it to a header.

 ## 2023-09-01 After meeting and re-implementing to exporting

 After my presentation at the GaR meeting, we talked about starting to test out the tool.
 I think the main features still needed before that is possible is to 1) save/load configurations (so they can easily be re-done if needed) and 2) to export the QDPX file itself.
 So, today I focused on implementing the save and loading. (...)
 OK, it works pretty well now.
 It basically saves the `userRepoInfo` and the actions that were setup.
 After it loads the config file, it fetches the commit log data from GitHub and runs the conversion actions again.
 It is not a very optimized system, but so far, so good.
 Later I'll have to think of ways to bypass / cache it to avoid repeated downloads.